 Wild spearmint is the real bully, developing an enormous network of tough, quarter-inch-thick rhizomes under flower beds, spilling out into a large section of lawn, sending up a new plant every inch or two from the underground nodes.
 I’ve pulled up yards and yards and yards of the ropey invaders, but they still keep coming.

 But if you are cultivating spearmint in your garden, just give this attractive ground cover plenty of room to spread.
 Or, plant mint in a container such as a terracotta pot near the kitchen window.
 In the ground, it’s ideal to grow spearmint in its own bed.
 But if you want to grow mint in a bed with other herbs or plants, consider sinking a deep bucket or tub without holes into the soil and plant into that.
 Otherwise, spearmint will choke out other plants in the bed.

 When cold weather approaches, plants can be lifted and brought indoors in their own pots to give fresh leaves through the first part of winter.

 Note: It is best to grow mints from cuttings, roots, or transplants.
-Mint seed does not come true to type.
+The mint seed does not come true to type.